Environmental, Social and Governance

 Taking care of the environment around us is paramount, and by adhering to environmentally friendly practice we can reduce our carbon consumption and becoming a greener company.

-We are working hard to significantly reduce our carbon footprint by reviewing energy suppliers at all practices to ensure that our energy supplies will be carbon-neutral by XXX, with all energy generated from renewable sources.
+We are working hard to significantly reduce our carbon footprint by reviewing energy suppliers at all practices to ensure that our energy supplies will be carbon-neutral by 2030, with all energy generated from renewable sources.

 Energy supplies have already been changed at 37 of our practices, providing an annual saving of 184 metric tonnes of carbon dioxide emissions.